Acly/hdrv/README.md

 git clone https://github.com/Acly/hdrv.git hdrv
 ```

-### Windows - Visual Studio 2019
-Open the folder in Visual Studio to configure and build using its CMake/Ninja integration.

-Depending on where Qt6 is installed you may have to configure CMake with `-DCMAKE_PREFIX_PATH=<QT_ROOT_DIR>`.

-After building, runtime libraries can be copied with `windeployqt --qmldir viewer/view build/release/hdrv.exe`.

-### Linux
+### Configure and Build with CMake
 Build from the command line using the typical CMake workflow.
 ```
 mkdir build
 cd build
 cmake ..
-make
+cmake --build .
 ```

+### Windows - Visual Studio 2019
+Open the folder in Visual Studio to configure and build using its CMake/Ninja integration.

+If Qt6 is not found automatically you can add its location to the CMake command line with eg. `-DCMAKE_PREFIX_PATH=C:\Qt\6.0.0\msvc2019_64`.

+After building, runtime libraries can be copied with `windeployqt --qmldir viewer/view build/release/hdrv.exe`.

+### Linux

+If Qt6 is not found automatically you can add its location to the CMake command line with eg. `-DCMAKE_PREFIX_PATH=$HOME/Qt/6.0.0/gcc_64`.

 ## Use